emacsway/sqlbuilder/docs/index.rst

 As step of path can be used:

 - Exact string: ['FROM', 'INNER JOIN', 'SELECT']
-- Callable object, that returns index: ['FROM', 'INNER JOIN', lambda x: x.index('SELECT')]
+- Callable object, that returns index: ['FROM', 'INNER JOIN', (lambda i, item, collection: item == 'SELECT')]
 - Index as integer (from zero): ['FROM', 'INNER JOIN', 1]
 - Slice:  ['FROM', 'INNER JOIN', slice(2, 5)]
 - Each item: ['FROM', enumerate, 'SELECT']